Saumyajeet-Varma/Braintumor-ML-Integrated-WebApp/README.md

 # Braintumor-ML-Integrated-WebApp

 Brain Tumor Detection using Transfer Learning Models and Flask Web Application. <br>
-Brain Tumor Detection using Transfer Learning Models and Flask Web Application <br>
+A Comparative Deep Learning-Based Approach Using VGG16, VGG19, ResNet50, and InceptionV3. <br>

 This project proposes an end-to-end brain tumor classification system using deep learning models integrated within a Flask-based web application.
 The project leverages the power of transfer learning through four prominent CNN architectures: VGG16, VGG19, ResNet50, and InceptionV3.
 These models are trained on a labeled dataset of brain MRI images to classify them into four categories: glioma, meningioma, pituitary tumor, and no tumor.
 The final system allows users to upload an image and get real-time predictions.
 The project aims to support radiologists and healthcare professionals in making fast and accurate diagnostic decisions. <br>